roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "I would love to shove this up her ass," Paul said.
 He was holding one of the firm, rubber dildos that was 12-inches long and as thick as his wrist.

  "Go for it," John said.
 "Lube it up and shove it in up there."
-Report_Story #26
+6